-- Cheryl Klein established Flying Solo Counseling in Windham, Maine, in 1999, and offers services for women and men, age 18 and older.
-She has been a Licensed Pastoral Counselor (LPasC) since 1992, bringing a diverse faith background and professional training to help with emotional, psychological and/or faith issues (when relevant).
+- I established Flying Solo Counseling in Windham, Maine, in 1999, and offer hope, help and healing for women and men, age 18 and older.
+I have been a Licensed Pastoral Counselor (LPasC) in Maine since 1992, bringing a diverse faith background and professional training to help with emotional, psychological and/or faith issues (when relevant).
 That being said, faith issues remain the agenda of each client and need not be part of our work together unless presented by the client.

-- Her practice is a judgement-free zone, and her clients include those of great faith, little faith, lost faith or no specific faith....all are welcome!
+- My practice is a judgement-free zone, with compassion for each client's struggles.
+My clients include those of great faith, little faith, lost faith or no specific faith....all are welcome!

-- Cheryl has earned a Bachelor of Arts degree from California State University (1980) and a Master of Divinity degree from Harvard University Divinity School (1984).
-She continues professional education in an effort to offer her clients the best, most up-to-date treatment options.
+- I have earned a Bachelor of Arts degree from California State University (1980) and a Master of Divinity degree from Harvard University Divinity School (1984).
+I continue professional education in an effort to offer my clients the best, most up-to-date treatment options.

 - * Confidential, compassionate, problem-solving approach